Customer Service in the Retail Industry: 15 Steps to Great Customer Service

 3. Treat Customers with Empathy & Understanding

 Putting yourself into a customer’s shoes is a great way of understanding their perspectives.
-Knowing what it is that they’re feeling, or simply getting a better understanding of why they feel that way, will help you make your sale and satisfy their needs.
+Knowing what it is that they’re feeling, or simply getting a better understanding of why they feel that way, will help you make your sale and satisfy their needs and deliver a memorable experience of customer service in the retail industry.

 4. Respond Promptly and Accurately